p0lyw0lf/physarum-36p-rs/README.md

 a number next to the point settings that show what preset you're on.
 If the settings have been modified from the preset, a `*` will show next to the indicator.

+### Creating New Default Point Settings

+* Enter: Save current settings as default for the selected preset.
+* F1: Create new preset number, inserted after the current one.
+* F5: Reset current settings to default for the preset.
+* F9: Delete current preset.
+* `/`: Randomize current settings.

 ### Automatically Modifying With Music